Back

 These listings provide links to the websites of organisations with a particular focus on choosing to remain breast free.
 The link will direct you to the home page where you can search their site independently.

 A non-profit US website that presents the option of not having a reconstruction as a positive and empowering choice.
-It is relevant to women considering whether or not to have reconstruction and for women who have already decided against reconstruction.
+It is relevant to women deciding whether or not to have reconstruction and for women who have already decided against reconstruction.

 This list includes downloadable fact sheets, pamphlets, PDF documents and web pages.
 The information on these websites includes evidence-based information by organisations that may subscribe to reputable online health information standards such as the HONCode.